Vision Protection Tips for Young Eyes Image

 Early Detection Is Key

 Comprehensive eye exams are an absolutely vital step to catching eye disorders early on.
 Early detection gives physicians a better chance to deal with them before they get worse.
-It’s common for schools to offer at least basic screening conducted by a school nurse or similar employee.
+It’s common for schools to offer at least a basic screening conducted by a school nurse or similar employee.
 For some children, though, this isn’t enough.

 You’ll have to visit a certified professional for a complete exam.
 Ophthalmologists and optometrists are both good places to start.
 Holistic practitioners, often called behavioral optometrists, are also a potential port of call, though we’d encourage researching these physicians on an individual basis, as they don’t have the same standardized credentials as their more mainstream colleagues.

 Cost can look like a barrier to these more intensive visits, but parents will be glad to know that several organizations are devoted to defraying the cost or providing exams free of charge.
-Local Lions’ Clubs vary greatly from city to city but will often have a program in place to help out cash-strapped families.
+Local Lions Clubs vary greatly from city to city but will often have a program in place to help out cash-strapped families.
 National groups also do their best to help.
 Eyecare America, for example, provides free services from volunteer ophthalmologists, including exams.

 Minimize Direct Exposure to Sunlight